sagiegurari/cargo-make/README.md

 * Single command or script task (for example ````cargo build````)
 * Tasks that come before or after the single command tasks
-* Tasks that define flows using depedencies
+* Tasks that define flows using dependencies

 Single command tasks are named based on their commmand (in most cases), for example the task that runs cargo build is named build.